Select Page

 Although it’s deceptively simple to calculate turnover with a simple equation—divide customers lost by the total number of customers in a given period—learning how, when, and why churn is occurring is more nuanced.
 You need a comprehensive view of the entire customer experience.
 One way to navigate that complexity is with data and Artificial Intelligence (AI).

-This article delves into the realm of customer churn analysis, covering essential aspects such as understanding customer churn, its significance, and the challenges encountered during the analysis process.
-It further explores the pivotal role played by AI, ML, and deep learning in churn prediction.
+This article delves into the realm of customer churn analysis.
+It explores the significance of understanding customer churn, the challenges encountered during the analysis process, and the pivotal role of AI, ML, and deep learning, emphasizing the importance of a comprehensive churn prediction model across various industries.

 Understanding customer churn